loginshin/javaFxProject/README.md

 # javaFxProject
-we make IntelliBooks kiosk project for java FX
+We make IntelliBooks kiosk project for java FX